 As a result of EU eastern enlargement on 1 May 2004, the agreement was supplemented by an additional protocol containing provisions for the gradual introduction of the free movement of persons as well in the ten new EU member states.
 The protocol came into force on 1 April 2006.
 In a referendum on 8 February 2009, the Swiss electorate approved the continuation of the Free Movement of Persons Agreement after 2009 and Protocol II on extending the Agreement to Romania and Bulgaria.
 The election result confirms Switzerland’s commitment to the Bilateral II agreements.
 The protocol came into force on 1 June 2009.

 The Free Movement of Persons Agreement and its additional protocol lift restrictions on EU citizens wishing to live or work in Switzerland.
 The same rules apply to citizens of EFTA states.
 The citizens of the founding EU states, including Cyprus and Malta (EU-17), and the citizens of EFTA states have enjoyed free movement rights for several years already.
 The citizens of the EU-8 state were granted the same unrestricted free movement rights on 1 May 2011.
-The citizens of Bulgaria and Romania will remain subject to restrictions till 31 May 2016 at the latest.
+The citizens of Bulgaria and Romania will remain subject to restrictions till 31 May 2016.